josecgil/oblique-js/README.md

 ## The data param

-All `Directives` receive a `data` param with info related to the context of the DOM element that triggers its excution and more data from the page (controlled by the `data-ob-model` & `data-ob-params` attributes).
+All `Directives` receive a `data` param with info related to the context of the DOM element that triggers its execution and more data from the page (controlled by the `data-ob-model` & `data-ob-params` attributes).

 `data` is a params that contains several properties: